andrasq/node-docs/eslint-rules.md

   statements while allowing mid-loop `break` and allowing -- nay, encouraging -- mid-function early `return` is plain silly: they're all the same.
 Each of them means "I'm done here, on to the next", and used as such is perfectly clear and easy to follow.
-Each can be coded around by using more levels of it-else.
+Each can be coded around by using more levels of if-else.
 In addition, if the loop body is converted to a function, the `continue` can be replaced with `return` which is permitted.
 E.g.:

         for (item of dataItems) {